7 Things NOT to Do During Labor - Baby Chick

 Share

-1. Do NOT Over Exert Yourself
+1. Do NOT Overexert Yourself

 2. Do NOT Get to the Hospital Too Soon

-If you are having a home birth, no worries!
-However, if you are having a hospital birth or a birth center birth, you don’t want to get there too early since you can get sent home.
-You want to wait as long as you can while in active labor before you start driving to the hospital.
 Why?
-If you get there too soon, the hospital staff may send you back home, which is pretty frustrating to go back and forth.
-I’ve heard of families being sent back home three times before they finally get admitted!
-But even worse, the hospital could keep you there even when it’s too early for you to stay.
-They could decide to give you Pitocin or break your water to help speed up the labor process.
+If you get there too soon, the hospital staff may send you back home, which can be frustrating after getting ready and making the trip.
+I’ve heard of families being sent home three times before finally being admitted!
+But even worse, the hospital could keep you there when it’s still too early.
+They may decide to give you Pitocin or break your water to help speed up the labor process.

 3. Do NOT Feel Stuck